intel/ipmctl/README.md

 * libipmctl: An Application Programming Interface (API) library for managing PMems.
 * ipmctl: A Command Line Interface (CLI) application for configuring and managing PMems from the command line.

+Also, metrics exporter for [Prometheus](https://prometheus.io/docs/introduction/overview/) based on libipmctl was provided.
+For more details take a look [here](https://github.com/intel/ipmctl-exporter)

 ## Workarounds

 ### Slow Firmware Updates